What are the stages of idiopathic pulmonary fibrosis?

 Stage 1: Recently diagnosed

-Stage 3: Needing oxygen 24 hours a day
+Stage 3: Needing oxygen throughout the day

 In the third stage, patients will feel shortness of breath with activity and will experience low oxygen levels at rest.
 Cough and fatigue will continue to be bothersome, but patients will not typically feel shortness of breath without exertion.